demisto/content/Packs/ServiceDeskPlus/Integrations/ServiceDeskPlus/README.md

 Follow the next steps to create an instance:

-1. Enter the Server URL info.
+1. Enter the On-Premise Server URL info.
 2. Enter the Technician Key.
 3. Click the **Test** button to validate the instance.